Freak613/1more/README.md

   - `style` - accepts objects with dashed CSS properties names.
 For example `background-color` instead of `backgroundColor`.
 Browser prefixes and custom CSS properties are supported.
 Assigning `null` or `undefined` to `style` will remove this attribute.
 Assigning `null`, `undefined` or empty string to CSS property value will remove it from element's style declaration.
   - `defaultValue` / `defaultChecked` - can be used to assign corresponding value to node on first mount, and skipping it on updates.
 Thus it's possible to create uncontrolled form elements.
   - `innerHTML` is temporarily disabled.
 - Event handlers should have name starting with `on` and actual event name.
 For example `onclick` instead of `onClick`.
-Handlers are not attached to DOM nodes, instead library use automatic event delegation that should not affect normal usage.
+Handlers are not attached to DOM nodes, instead library use automatic event delegation for better render and update performance.
 - For Custom Elements:
   - Element should be registered before call to `html` with template containing this element.
   - Property-first approach should work fine, as long as property is exposed in element instance.
 When assigning `null` or `undefined` to element property, it is going to be directly assigned to element, not triggering removal.
 For attributes `null` and `undefined` will work as usual, removing attribute from element.